City-of-Helsinki/mlops-template/README.md

 ## Copyright

 Copyright 2021 City-of-Helsinki.
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this project's files except in compliance with the License.
 A copy of the License is provided in the LICENSE file in this repository.

+The Helsinki logo is a registered trademark, and may only be used by the city of Helsinki.
+If you are using this template for other than city of Helsinki projects, remove the files `favicon.ico` and `company_logo.png` from `docs/assets/images/`.

 This template was built using [nbdev](https://nbdev.fast.ai/) on top of the fast.ai [nbdev template](https://github.com/fastai/nbdev_template).